151,600 people die every single day. That is approximately one person every half second.

-In laymen’s terms, what this means is, depending on how many payments and how much of your burial insurance with partial waiting period you made it through directly effects how much money you get.
+In laymen's terms, what this means is, depending on how many payments and how much of your burial insurance with partial waiting period you made it through directly affects how much money you get.

 Most commonly, an insurer is willing to pay approximately 30%-40% of your death package if you pass away within the first 12 months.
 They often pay between 70%-80% if your death occurs between 13-24 months.

-It is only after the completed two calendar years that the insurers are willing to pay the 100% to your family.
+It is only after the completed two calendar years that the insurers are willing to pay 100% to your family.

 Even if you are 100% healthy: accidents still happen.
 This is why one must be cautious when choosing plans with insurance waiting periods.

-Insurance companies that sell different types of final expense policy are not all the same.
+Insurance companies that sell different types of final expense policies are not all the same.
 If you want to sign up for burial insurance with no waiting period, make sure you are going through someone you can trust.

 Talk to friends and family about their experiences for some navigation.
 Also, do not hesitate to talk to an insurance broker or other people in the field.
 They will get you quotes to help you have a better idea of what things cost and what you should look out for when purchasing a policy.

-Like for example: all burial insurance policies with no waiting periods will ask you for your health history.
+Like for example all burial insurance policies with no waiting periods will ask you for your health history.
 This intake of your history will be similar to the one you did for your life insurance policy.